fiskaltrust/rollout-doc/getting-started/operator-onboarding/invitation-process.md

 ### Explanation individual invitation

-The single invitation is particularly interesting for the on-site support that you give as a the PosDealer, if a PosOperator wants to use the fiskaltrust.Services immediately - in connection with the commissioning of a POS-System.
+The single invitation is particularly interesting for the on-site support that you  as a PosDealer give, if a PosOperator wants to use the fiskaltrust.Services immediately - in connection with the commissioning of a POS-System.
 Further, you may want to learn about and test the portal and its processes in the sandbox.
-The Invitation of a single PosOperator is also useful here.
+The invitation of a single PosOperator is also useful here.

 ### Work steps individual invitation